 After you have taken care of business at the crash site and have obtained medical attention, you should contact your insurance provider immediately.
 Inform them about the details of the crash so that a claim can be filed on your behalf.
 Be aware, though, that some types of insurance claims may prevent you from seeking compensation from another at-fault driver in the crash.
 To check into this, be sure to ask your insurance representative what your policy allows for on this front.

 Also, you should be aware that some insurance companies place a statute of limitations on claims for truck crashes.
 As such, you should not delay filing a claim any longer than necessary.
 If you are able to do so, you may even begin filing your claim before leaving the crash site.
 This can help ensure that you get your insurance payouts sooner than later.

 Taking the Next Step and Hire a Lawyer

 Recovering physically and financially after a truck crash can be challenging.
 As these steps above show, there’s a lot to take care of in the immediate aftermath.
 But beyond this, you may face even more challenges if the other driver denies liability or your insurance company wrongfully denies your claim.
 When that occurs, you might need legal assistance to obtain the compensation you deserve.

-If you’ve found yourself with this need and live in the Philadelphia, PA area, then you simply need to call the Law Offices of Joel J. Kofsky.
+If you’ve found yourself with this need and live in the Philadelphia, PA area, then you simply need to call Philly Injury Law.
 As one of the regions premier personal injury firms, you can count on them to provide you with a truck crash attorney who can service your case without hesitation.
 They can also help you navigate the insurance and liability claims process so that you don’t miss out on a chance to regain financial stability in your life.